csebooks/operating-systems/content.en/overview/_index.md

 Another example is QNX, a real-time operating system for embedded sys- tems.
 The QNX Neutrino microkernel provides services for message passing and process scheduling.
 It also handles low-level network communication and hardware interrupts.
 All other services in QNX are provided by standard pro- cesses that run outside the kernel in user mode.

 Unfortunately, the performance ofmicrokernels can suffer due to increased system-function overhead.
-When two user-level services must communicate, messages must be copied between the services, which reside in separate
+When two user-level services must communicate, messages must be copied between the services, which reside in separate address spaces.

-**86 Chapter 2 Operating-System Structures**

-address spaces.
 In addition, the operating system may have to switch from one process to the next to exchange the messages.
 The overhead involved in copying messages and switching between processes has been the largest impediment to the growth of microkernel-based operating systems.
 Consider the history of Windows NT: The first release had a layered microkernel organi- zation.
 This version’s performance was low compared with that of Windows 95.
 Windows NT 4.0 partially corrected the performance problem by moving layers from user space to kernel space and integrating them more closely.
 By the time Windows XP was designed, Windows architecture had become more monolithic than microkernel.
 Section 2.8.5.1 will describe how macOS addresses the performance issues of the Mach microkernel.

 ### Modules